 Now, many of the trenches and machine-gun nests, bunkers, and command posts built during the two-and-half year stand-off in the mountains north of Madrid have been repaired and guided tours arranged, starting at a visitors’ center in Puentes Viejas, some 60 kilometers north of the capital.

 Spain’s Civil War, which was followed by a 40-year dictatorship, remains a sensitive subject, and most military infrastructure was simply abandoned, although a few bunkers still survive on the western edges of the capital.
-Similarly, there is no museum dedicated to the conflict, while sites such as the Valley of the Fallen, the vast basilica in the mountains northwest of Madrid where General Franco is buried, along with thousands of war dead, is a political hot potato nobody wants to touch.

 But a small number of towns are now beginning to see their Civil War relics as a way to attract visitors.
 A recent survey highlights the need for more research into military tourism, and signals its potential.
 It includes some 12 sites linked to the conflict, and aims to “bring to life accounts of suffering and pain, as well as civic, moral, ethical and democratic values.”